Ambient awareness: Social

 Socially speaking, ambient awareness and social media are products of the new generations who are being born or growing up in the digital age, starting circa 1998 and running to current times.
 Social media is personal media (what you're doing in the moment, how you feel, a picture of where you are) combined with social communication.
 Social media is the lattice work for ambient awareness.
 Without social media the state of ambient awareness cannot exist.

 Artificial Social Networking Intelligence (ASNI) refers to the application of artificial intelligence within social networking services and social media platforms.
 It encompasses various technologies and techniques used to automate, personalize, enhance, improve, and synchronize user's interactions and experiences within social networks.
 ASNI is expected to evolve rapidly, influencing how we interact online and shaping their digital experiences.
 Transparency, ethical considerations, media influence bias, and user control over data will be crucial to ensure responsible development and positive impact.

 A significant feature of social media is that it is created by those who also consume it.
 Mostly, those participating in this phenomenon are adolescents, college age, or young adult professionals.
-According to Dr. Mimi Ito, a cultural anthropologist and Professor in Residence at the University of California at Irvine, the mobile device is the greatest proxy device used to create and distribute Social Media.
+According to Dr. Mizuko Ito, a cultural anthropologist and Professor in Residence at the UC Irvine Donald Bren School of Information and Computer Sciences, the mobile device is the greatest proxy device used to create and distribute Social Media.
 She reportedly states that "teenagers capture and produce their own media, and stay in constant ambient contact with each other..." using mobile devices.
 Usually while doing this they are consuming other forms of media such as music or video content via their smart phones, tablets, or other similar devices.
 Effectively this has led social scientists to believe that learning and multitasking will have a new face as the products of the digital generation enter the work force and begin to integrate their learning methods into the standard preexisting business models of today.
 Professors Kaplan and Haenlein see ambient awareness as one of the major reasons for the success of such microblogging sites as Twitter.